All Episodes

 And the failures of FEMA, I mean, it starts very, very early on.

-And I'll tell you the process just for your listeners so they they can understand and what has what happens here in North Carolina is FEMA requests have to be made from the county level.
+And I'll tell you the process just for your listeners so they can understand and what happens here in North Carolina is FEMA requests have to be made from the county level.

-So meanwhile 117 days later people are still waiting on aid um so I and I think it's I think it's best highlighted in the fact that in a local FEMA office here in western North Carolina, our Operation HELO phone number is on the wall and they are sending FEMA is sending people to us for temporary housing and for long-term solutions.
+And I think it's best highlighted in the fact that in a local FEMA office here in Western North Carolina, our Operation Hilo phone number is on the wall, and they are sending, FEMA is sending people to us for temporary housing and for long-term solutions.

 They've had FEMA residents in their 20-bedroom hotel.